exercism/docs/building/tracks/concept-exercises.md

 - `representer`: Meta information related to how the representer processes this file (optional)
   - `version`: An integer for the version of the representer to use for the exercise (required if parent key is present)
 - `icon`: The slug of the icon (see [the full list of icons][exercise-icons]).
 If not specified, the exercise's slug will be used (optional)
+- `custom`: Any exercise-specific, non-standard data.
+Can be used to customize behavior of the track's tooling per exercise (optional)

 If someone is both an author _and_ a contributor, only list that person as an author.